C/2011 W3 (Lovejoy): Observations

 The first orbital elements using an assumed parabolic trajectory were published by Gareth Williams of the Minor Planet Center on 2 December, with an estimated perihelion of 0.0059 AU occurring near midnight UTC of 15/16 December.
 Further refinements were published during subsequent days, including one on 5 December, estimating perihelion at 0.0056 AU just before midnight on 15 December.
 On 11 December the first elliptical orbit was published, estimating perihelion at 0.0055 AU just after midnight on 16 December.

 In space, the comet first became visible to the STEREO-A spacecraft on 3 December, and to the SOHO spacecraft on 14 December.
 As the comet approached the Sun it was observed by eighteen instruments on six satellites: STEREO-A and -B, SOHO, SDO, Hinode and PROBA2.

-A small companion comet was detected in SOHO images on 14 December by Zhijian Xu, and later spotted by the twin STEREO spacecraft.
+A small companion comet, called SOHO-2203, was detected in SOHO images on 14 December by Zhijian Xu, and later spotted by the twin STEREO spacecraft.
 It is believed to be a fragment of Comet Lovejoy that broke away several decades ago.
 This discovery was not unexpected, as Kreutz-group comets are often found with smaller companions.

 At its brightest, Comet Lovejoy had an apparent magnitude of between –3 and –4, which is about as bright as the planet Venus.
 It is the brightest sungrazing comet ever observed by SOHO, and the brightest comet to appear since Comet McNaught of 2007, which shone at visual magnitude –5.5.
 Nevertheless, Lovejoy was largely invisible to the naked eye during its peak brightness due to its proximity to the Sun.

 Perihelion

 Comet Lovejoy reached perihelion on 16 December 2011 at 00:17 UTC, as it passed approximately 140000 km above the Sun's surface at a speed of 536 km/s, or 0.18% the speed of light.
 It was not expected to survive the encounter due to extreme conditions in the corona, such as temperatures reaching more than one million kelvins and the exposure time of nearly an hour.
 However, the Solar Dynamics Observatory (SDO), as well as other Sun-monitoring spacecraft, observed the comet emerge from the corona intact.
 The STEREO and SOHO spacecraft continued to observe the comet as it moved away from the Sun.

 Before perihelion, the nucleus of Comet Lovejoy had been estimated to be between 100 and 200 m in diameter.
 Since the comet survived perihelion, it is thought that the nucleus must have been larger, perhaps up to 500 m.
-During the coronal passage, it is believed that a significant fraction of the comet's mass was burned off.
+During the coronal passage, it is believed that a significant fraction of the comet's mass evaporated.